ycrc/ycrc.github.io/docs/clusters/grace-mccleary-decommission.md

 ## Phase 1

-Research groups who do not use dedicated compute nodes or YCGA resources will move off of Grace and McCleary in Phase 1.
+Research groups who do not use dedicated compute nodes or YCGA resources were moved off of Grace and McCleary in Phase 1.

-If you have been active on Grace or McCleary in the last year, you should already have an account on Bouchet.
-If you have not used the clusters in more than a year, you will need to [request an account](https://research.computing.yale.edu/account-request) on Bouchet.
-See our [“Getting Started on Bouchet” documentation](bouchet_getting_started.md) to familiarize yourself with the system.
-See below for information on transferring data.

-### Phase 1 Timeline

--  April 1st: *Deadline for workload migration.* Grace and McCleary logins for Phase 1 users will be disabled.
-Grace/McCleary data will remain accessible via Globus for two more months.

-- June 1st: *Deadline for data migration.* Access to Grace/McCleary data via Globus will be disabled.
+As of June 1st, users in Phase 1 no longer have access to Grace and McCleary.

 ## Phase 2